seedcase-project/team/entries/admin.md

     - "Allow specified actors to bypass requirements", the actor being the team leader
     - "Require approval of most recent reviewable push"
     - "Require status checks to pass before merging"
-    - "Restrict who can push to matching branches" and "Restrict pushes that create matching branches" for the `main` branch
+    - "Restrict who can push to matching branches" for the `main` branch

 ## GitHub settings